allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 **Reusable components**<br/>
 Each page is assembled from boxes like AllegroHeader, ShowCase, OfferList, Tabs.
-Boxes are configured to show required content, typically provided via the REST API by backend services.
+Boxes are configured to show required content, typically provided via REST API by backend services.

 **Separating View from Data Sources**<br/>
 Box is a high-level abstraction, it joins two things: